County was originally the capital of the Creek Indian Confederacy. Attracted by the lush countryside

 disgruntled residents mumbled the town's loss was due to one man going fishing when he should have been

-Pulaski County's land area began to grow in 1826 when the upper part of Dooly County
+Pulaski County's land area began to grow in 1826 when the upper part of Dooly

-City of Hawkinsville.
+currently the City of Hawkinsville.

-Conveniently located on the Ocmulgee River, Hawkinsville became an important center
+Conveniently located on the Ocmulgee River, Hawkinsville became an important

-of "Hawkinsville, the Highway Hub."
+the title of "Hawkinsville, the Highway Hub."

-Hawkinsville is also known as the "Harness Horse Capital of Georgia," and has been
+Hawkinsville is also known as the "Harness Horse Capital of Georgia," and has

 An interesting landmark in Pulaski County is the Old Opera House.
-Listed on the
+Listed on

-the years.
+politicians over the years.
 Oliver Hardy, part of the comedy duo of Laurel and Hardy, once sang on stage

 in a quartet during his stay with an aunt in Hawkinsville.
 Today, the Old Opera House is a popular

 location for community plays, music and dance recitals and other cultural events.